-Let’s travel to the future.
-It is the year 2030.
+Let’s go to the future, year 2030.
 PPM tools include AI features.
-NASA leads again the joint venture with ESA and CSA to put into orbit the successor of the James Webb.
-Estimated launching in 2035, budget estimated of $1bn.
+NASA leads again the joint venture with ESA and CSA to put into orbit a new telescope.
+Estimated launching in 2035, budget estimated $1bn.

-All the management teams share the same PPM information system:
+All the management teams share one PPM information system:

 - The whole set of projects, thousands of them, are distributed on 3 business units: NASA, ESA, CSA.
 Most projects are predictive, but some of them follows adaptive and also hybrid development life cycles.
 Most projects are grouped into programs and portfolios.
 Programs and portfolios are shared between the 3 business units.